-Say that our engine runs perfectly at normal operating temperature of 82°, but is not running cleanly while warming up; the colder it is, the worse it runs.
+EXAMPLE: say that our engine runs perfectly at normal operating temperature of 82°, but is not running cleanly while warming up; the colder it is, the worse it runs.
 Start the engine when cold and set the amount of correction required at this temperature range; in the case of our example, lets say 65% extra fuel is required to make the engine run well below 11°.
 As the water temperature rises above 11°, the MT ECU will switch to the 18° screen.
-Make adjustments to each of the Water reference screens in turn as the temperature rises and that screen becomes active.
+Make adjustments to each of the Water reference screens in turn as the temperature rises and that screen becomes active (an asterisk () will be displayed on the screen when that screen is active).
 When all the maps have been set up satisfactorily, scroll through the screens you have just edited, and check your correction values; these should follow a fairly steady progression.
 If a value in one screen is dramatically different to the values on either side of it, the engine will not run smoothly as the MT ECU switches between these screens.
 For example, if the Water function values were as follows, the engine may not run well when the coolant temperature is between 31° and 46°.

-Water (°C) 99° 82° 68° 60° 46° 38° 31° 24° 18° 11o 5° ADJ 10% 0% 5% 0% 15% 35% 30% 40% 50% 60% 65%
+Water (0C) 99° 82° / 68° 60° 46° 38° 31° 24° 18o 110 5° ADJ 10% 0% 5% 0% 15% 35% 30% 40% 50% 60% 65%

-NOTE: these values are examples only.
-DO NOT use these values when programming your MT ECU.
+NOTE: these values are examples only, DO NOT use these values when programming your MT ECU.

-Screen 21: Air_t
+Screen 21: Air t

 The Air_t function varies the fuel supply dependent upon air temperature at the inlet manifold.
+The Air_t function is optional, and requires an air temperature probe to be fitted to the engine.
+All late model cars have an air temperature sensor fitted as standard equipment, but the Air_t function will not affect the operation of the MT ECU if no air temperature sensor is connected.
 As the air temperature increases, the air becomes less dense and consequently less fuel is required to maintain an ideal air/fuel mixture.
 The Air_t function allows the MT ECU to make fine adjustments to the fuel curve as the air temperature changes, thus maintaining an ideal air/fuel ratio.
 This function has been preset in the factory software, and should not be adjusted unless necessary.